What is Crossbar?

 Key Investors in Crossbar

-Kleiner Perkins is a Menlo Park-based venture capital firm that invests in early and growth-stage technology and life science companies, providing capital and operational support from seed through IPO or acquisition.
+A Menlo Park-based venture capital firm that invests in early and growth-stage technology and life-science companies, providing capital and operational support from seed through IPO.

 Artiman Ventures